andrewbridge/bbssg/README.md

 If you need to serve the site, `yarn serve` or `npm run serve` will run a simple HTTP server of the `dist` directory at [http://localhost:8000](http://localhost:8000).

 There's no live reloading or hot reloading here, so be ready to hit that refresh button!

+### Deployment

+We rely on access to files from this repository during initialisation.
+Because of the remote nature of deno modules, we need to flatten files into a JS module in order to do so.
+When a non-js file has changed, run `yarn updateTemplate` to update the file module used during initialisation.

+We host BBSSG from [deno.land](https://deno.land/x/bbssg@v1.1.11), which needs a new tag in the repository in order to update the package.
+For the same reason, each time we need to push to deno.land, we need to bump the version number used in this `README.md` and in `package.json` in order to keep everything aligned.